ucdavis/ecs132/Blog.md

 * You will use OMSI as usual.
 * You will collaborate on the Quiz with your teammates, and only submit
     one set of Quiz solutions.
-* In collaborating with your teammates, you are allowed to talk (it may get noisy in the room).
+* In collaborating with your teammates, you are allowed to talk.
 * Same conditions as usual:  Open book, open notes, no consulting anyone outside your group, no Web use.
-* Topical coverage as usual: Focus is on the recent course material, but is cumulative in the sense that later parts of the course make use
+* Topical coverage as usual: Focus is on the recent course material, but is cumulative in the sense that later parts of the course make use of earlier parts.
-earlier parts.

 **May 15, 1335:**